openfheorg/openfhe-development/docs/static_docs/Examples.md

 Local Examples
 --------------

-The examples included with the PALISADE lattice crypto library.
+The examples included with the OpenFHE lattice crypto library.
 Check out the [README](../../src/pke/examples/README.md) in the repository for more details.